Datapolitan-Online-Tutorials/data-management-demo/content.md

 ---

 # Final Thought
-> It's much harder to make good decisions with bad data than with good data, and much less reliably so.
+> It's much harder to make good decisions with bad data than with good data.

 ---